drugwars-sh/drugwars.sh/README.md

 # Mac
 Mac comes with a much older version of the Bourne Again SHell.
-You can upgeade BASH to the latest version with
+You can upgrade BASH to the latest version using homebrew:
 ```shell
 brew install coreutils
 brew install bash